Mor Ephrem Syriac Orthodox Church: Building

 The church has a capacity of 750 people.
 It is the second Syriac Orthodox church in Istanbul and it will serve the 17,000 Assyrians living in Istanbul, (Note: There is also a Syriac Catholic church in Istanbul.) most of them in Yeşilköy.
 It is a five-story building.
 Its architecture is inspired by Syriac churches and monasteries in Mardin Province.

+Community

+A continuous internal migration of Syriac Orthodox Assyrians from Tur Abdin to Istanbul took place throughout the 20th century and intensified particularly from the 1960s onwards due to pressure from Kurdish tribes and in the 1980s and 1990s due to the conflict between the PKK and the Turkish army.

+By far the largest group of Assyrians in Istanbul are those who belong to the Syriac Orthodox Church.
+There are also Assyrians belonging to the Chaldean Catholic and Syriac Catholic Churches in Istanbul.
+However, the Assyrian Church of the East is not present in Istanbul.